Source code for falcon.util.sync

 _one_thread_to_rule_them_all = ThreadPoolExecutor(max_workers=1)

-create_task = asyncio.create_task
+create_task = deprecation.deprecated(

-get_running_loop = asyncio.get_running_loop
+get_running_loop = deprecation.deprecated(

 [docs] def wrap_sync_to_async_unsafe(func: Callable[..., Any]) -> Callable[..., Any]: """Wrap a callable in a coroutine that executes the callable directly.
 This helper makes it easier to use synchronous callables with ASGI apps.
 However, it is considered "unsafe" because it calls the wrapped function directly in the same thread as the asyncio loop.
 Generally, you should use :func:`~.wrap_sync_to_async` instead.
 Warning: This helper is only to be used for functions that do not perform any blocking I/O or lengthy CPU-bound operations, since the entire async loop will be blocked while the wrapped function is executed.
 For a safer, non-blocking alternative that runs the function in a thread pool executor, use :func:`~.sync_to_async` instead.
 Arguments: func (callable): Function, method, or other callable to wrap Returns: function: An awaitable coroutine function that wraps the synchronous callable. """ @wraps(func) async def wrapper(*args: Any, **kwargs: Any) -> Callable[..., Any]: return func(*args, **kwargs) return wrapper

 [docs] def wrap_sync_to_async( func: Callable[..., Any], threadsafe: Optional[bool] = None ) -> Callable[..., Any]: """Wrap a callable in a coroutine that executes the callable in the background.
 This helper makes it easier to call functions that can not be ported to use async natively (e.g., functions exported by a database library that does not yet support asyncio).
 To execute blocking operations safely, without stalling the async loop, the wrapped callable is scheduled to run in the background, on a separate thread, when the wrapper is called.
 Normally, the default executor for the running loop is used to schedule the synchronous callable.
 If the callable is not thread-safe, it can be scheduled serially in a global single-threaded executor.
 Warning: Wrapping a synchronous function safely adds a fair amount of overhead to the function call, and should only be used when a native async library is not available for the operation you wish to perform.
 Arguments: func (callable): Function, method, or other callable to wrap Keyword Arguments: threadsafe (bool): Set to ``False`` when the callable is not thread-safe (default ``True``).
 When this argument is ``False``, the wrapped callable will be scheduled to run serially in a global single-threaded executor.
-Returns: function: An awaitable coroutine function that wraps the synchronous callable. """ if threadsafe is None or threadsafe: executor = None # Use default else: executor = _one_thread_to_rule_them_all @wraps(func) async def wrapper(*args: Any, **kwargs: Any) -> Any: return await get_running_loop().run_in_executor( executor, partial(func, *args, **kwargs) ) return wrapper
+Returns: function: An awaitable coroutine function that wraps the synchronous callable. """ if threadsafe is None or threadsafe: executor = None # Use default else: executor = _one_thread_to_rule_them_all @wraps(func) async def wrapper(*args: Any, **kwargs: Any) -> Any: return await asyncio.get_running_loop().run_in_executor( executor, partial(func, *args, **kwargs) ) return wrapper

 [docs] async def sync_to_async( func: Callable[..., Any], *args: Any, **kwargs: Any ) -> Callable[..., Awaitable[Any]]: """Schedule a synchronous callable on the default executor and await the result.
 This helper makes it easier to call functions that can not be ported to use async natively (e.g., functions exported by a database library that does not yet support asyncio).
 To execute blocking operations safely, without stalling the async loop, the wrapped callable is scheduled to run in the background, on a separate thread, when the wrapper is called.
 The default executor for the running loop is used to schedule the synchronous callable.
 Warning: This helper can only be used to execute thread-safe callables.
 If the callable is not thread-safe, it can be executed serially by first wrapping it with :func:`~.wrap_sync_to_async`, and then executing the wrapper directly.
 Warning: Calling a synchronous function safely from an asyncio event loop adds a fair amount of overhead to the function call, and should only be used when a native async library is not available for the operation you wish to perform.
 Arguments: func (callable): Function, method, or other callable to wrap *args: All additional arguments are passed through to the callable.
 Keyword Arguments: **kwargs: All keyword arguments are passed through to the callable.
-Returns: function: An awaitable coroutine function that wraps the synchronous callable. """ return await get_running_loop().run_in_executor( None, partial(func, *args, **kwargs) )
+Returns: function: An awaitable coroutine function that wraps the synchronous callable. """ return await asyncio.get_running_loop().run_in_executor( None, partial(func, *args, **kwargs) )

 def _should_wrap_non_coroutines() -> bool: """Return ``True`` IFF ``FALCON_ASGI_WRAP_NON_COROUTINES`` is set in the environ.
-This should only be used for Falcon's own test suite. """ return 'FALCON_ASGI_WRAP_NON_COROUTINES' in os.environ def _wrap_non_coroutine_unsafe( func: Optional[Callable[..., Any]] ) -> Union[Callable[..., Awaitable[Any]], Callable[..., Any], None]: """Wrap a coroutine using ``wrap_sync_to_async_unsafe()`` for internal test cases.
+This should only be used for Falcon's own test suite. """ return 'FALCON_ASGI_WRAP_NON_COROUTINES' in os.environ def _wrap_non_coroutine_unsafe( func: Optional[Callable[..., Any]], ) -> Union[Callable[..., Awaitable[Any]], Callable[..., Any], None]: """Wrap a coroutine using ``wrap_sync_to_async_unsafe()`` for internal test cases.
 This method is intended for Falcon's own test suite and should not be used by apps themselves.
 It provides a convenient way to reuse sync methods for ASGI test cases when it is safe to do so.
 Arguments: func (callable): Function, method, or other callable to wrap Returns: When not in test mode, this function simply returns the callable unchanged.
 Otherwise, if the callable is not a coroutine function, it will be wrapped using ``wrap_sync_to_async_unsafe()``. """ if func is None: return func if not _should_wrap_non_coroutines(): return func if inspect.iscoroutinefunction(func): return func return wrap_sync_to_async_unsafe(func)

 [docs] def async_to_sync( coroutine: Callable[..., Awaitable[Result]], *args: Any, **kwargs: Any ) -> Result: """Invoke a coroutine function from a synchronous caller.
 This method can be used to invoke an asynchronous task from a synchronous context.
 The coroutine will be scheduled to run on the current event loop for the current OS thread.
 If an event loop is not already running, one will be created.
 Warning: Executing async code in this manner is inefficient since it involves synchronization via threading primitives, and is intended primarily for testing, prototyping or compatibility purposes.
 Note: On Python 3.11+, this function leverages a module-wide ``asyncio.Runner``.
 Args: coroutine: A coroutine function to invoke. *args: Additional args are passed through to the coroutine function.
 Keyword Args: **kwargs: Additional args are passed through to the coroutine function. """ return _active_runner().run(coroutine(*args, **kwargs))